The existence and stability for a class of fuzzy fractional boundary value problems constrained by variational inequalities: Introduction

-It is worth mentioning that the fractional differential equations of order $q \in(1,2]$ are interesting area of research.
-For example, fractional Langevin equations of order $q \in(1,2)$ are used to characterize the super-diffusion in anomalous diffusion of fractional Brownian motion (see, e.g., the monograph \cite{CSL}).
-For more works, the readers are encouraged to consult \cite{AN,BL,MK} and the references therein.
+It is worth mentioning that the fractional differential equations of order $(1,2]$ have attracted significant attention.
+For example, fractional Langevin equations of this order are used to characterize the super-diffusion in the anomalous diffusion of fractional Brownian motion (see, e.g., the monograph \cite{CSL}).
+Further details on this topic can be found in \cite{AN,BL,MK} and the references listed therein.
 Moreover, fractional boundary value problems, particularly those involving integral conditions, have drawn significant research interest (see, e.g.,\cite{Salem,BH2009,CH2014,ANA,AAKE}).
 In particular, Agarwal et al. \cite{ABH} in 2010 investigated the solvability of various classes of fractional boundary value problems.
 In 2015, Al-Mdallal and Hajji \cite{AH15} provided a numerical algorithm for solving nonlinear fractional boundary value problems.
 In 2023, Wanassi and Torres \cite{WT2023} studied a fractional differential equation with initial conditions on the function and its first derivative, along with an integral boundary condition, and they further applied the model to world population growth.
-Recently, Alam et al. \cite{AZA} established the existence and stability results of an implicit fractional integro-differential equation with integral boundary conditions.
+Recently, Alam et al. \cite{AZA} presented the existence and stability of solutions to an implicit fractional integro-differential equation with integral boundary conditions.
 However, to the best of our knowledge, there are very rare works to investigate BFFDVI (\ref{BFFDVI}).
 The aim of our work is to make an attempt in this new direction.

-The rest of this paper is organized as follows.
-In Section 2, we review some notations, definitions, and lemmas.
-In Section 3, we prove the existence of solutions for BFFDVI (\ref{BFFDVI}) using the set-valued version of the Krasnoselskii fixed point theorem.
-In Section 4, an interesting numerical example is given to illustrate the theoretical results.
-Section 5 concludes the paper.
+The structure of the paper is as follows.
+Preliminaries, including notation, definitions, and lemmas, are given in Section 2.
+Section 3 provides a proof of the existence of solutions for BFFDVI (\ref{BFFDVI}) based on the set-valued Krasnoselskii fixed point theorem.
+In Section 4, we study the stability for BFFDVI (\ref{BFFDVI}).
+In Section 5, to validate the theoretical results, two numerical examples are presented.
+Section 6 concludes the paper.